Heidi Zuckerman: Personal life

 While living in New York, in 1997, Zuckerman married Christopher Jacobson, who worked as a builder.
 Jacobson and Zuckerman opened an exhibition and performance space in New York City's Lower East Side named Correct CE.
 The couple moved to Aspen, Colorado, and in 2012, Jacobson was elected a member of the Snowmass Village Town Council.
 They later divorced.
+She married again in 2024.

+Zuckerman purchased a property in Laguna Beach, California, ahead of joining the Orange County Museum of Art in 2021.